johnkeith/sofreshandsogreen/readme.md

 Also, add a picture of yourself by replacing the portrait.jpg in the source/images folder of your Octopress installation.

-Oh yeah, Font awesome included, so have fun!
+Oh yeah, Font awesome is included.
+Have fun!